jayakbari1/Permission_Database_Demo/README.md

 # About Custom File Picker

-In this Custome file picker I create custom file picker using photo manager and try to add pagination.
+1. Create Custome file picker using photo_manager liabrary
+2. done pagination

 # Database Section

-1. In database I explore different databases like sqflite, frigt, mongodb
+1. In database I explore different databases like sqflite, drift, mongodb
 2. Add CRUD operation in every demo
+3. Try to do migration in sqf_lite demo

 # About Firebase